Chess Engine Adviser & Stockfish Replay Lab

 Should I trust Stockfish more than my own judgment?

 Yes, you should trust Stockfish more for objective move strength, but not more for choosing what lesson you need to learn.
 The engine is better at finding moves, while your improvement depends on understanding why your own thought process failed in the position.
-Use the AlphaZero replay lab to turn raw engine strength into a pattern you can actually recognize later.
+Use the adviser to keep your own candidate list part of the review.

 Practical learning questions